Wael1122/waa/Customizing-Info.md

 As of commit [9daacdd](https://github.com/dylanaraps/fetch/commit/9daacddda1d0adca9df1ff8e9aad13d974c09314) the info array at the top of the script has changed to a regular function.
 The benefits of this are pretty cool, you can now use **any** bash syntax to customize what gets displayed.
-You could have an if statment and only print window manager and gtk themes if X is running or only show current song if there's one playing.
+This makes it really easy to add your own custom info to neofetch.

 Here's what the function looks like, it's very similar to the array we had before.